CRP 387C.2 / LAR 385

-Course description: Water Resources Planning provides an opportunity to study and understand general planning principles in water resource management as it is applied to contemporary and future water needs.
-The course emphasizes real world challenges and current water resource planning issues through read ings; class lectures, discussions and activities; guest speakers; and site visits.
-Throughout the US and globally, watershed management practices and provision of water and wastewater infrastructure significantly impact economic growth, social justice, and environmental quality.
-Planners, managers,engineers, and public policy analysts must be able to evaluate and synthesize these relationships in order to achieve more sustainable water management.
+Water Resources Planning provides an opportunity to study and understand general planning principles in water resource management and planning as they are applied to contemporary and future water needs.
+The course emphasizes real-world challenges and current water resource planning issues through readings, class lectures, discussions, activities, and site visits.
+Throughout the US and globally, watershed management practices, flood protection, stormwater management, and provision of water and wastewater services significantly impact public health, social justice, environmental quality, and economic growth.
+Planners, managers, engineers, designers, and public policymakers must be able to evaluate and synthesize these interactions in order to achieve more sustainable water management.